-Being aware of what is at issue, being pragmatic and proactive but, above all, focusing on superior outcomes, this is how Clairfort acts in the property, construction, area development and infrastructure project markets.
+Being aware of what is at issue, being pragmatic and proactive but, above all, focusing on superior outcomes, this is how Clairfort and its lawyers act in the property, construction, area development and infrastructure project markets in the Netherlands.

 A unique combination of services provided by attorneys-at-law and project lawyers enables us to support our clients comprehensively.
-Clairfort possesses state-of-the-art, in-depth expertise that is relevant to this domain.
+The construction and property lawyers of Clairfort possess state-of-the-art, in-depth expertise that is relevant to this domain.

 We offer legal assistance, advice and litigation to both clients and contractors.
 Our attorneys-at-law and project lawyers have their unique specialisms, are critical, focus on solutions in their work and act in proximity to their clients.
 All of this is done to help our clients – also international organisations which are active in the Dutch market – achieve the success that is envisaged.